★★ Join upcoming treks and save upto 20% on selected trips ★★

 • All applicable trekking permits including Sagarmatha National Park fees.

-• Full board on trekking staying in best available lodge includes breakfast, lunch and dinner with afternoon refreshment tea / coffee.
+• Full board on trekking staying in available lodge includes breakfast, lunch and dinner with cup of Tea or Coffee.

-• Service of guide, porters includes daily wages, meals, accommodation, transportation allowance and medical insurance only for field staff / porter.
+• Service of guide, includes daily wages, meals, accommodation, transportation allowance and medical insurance only for field staff

 • Welcome or farewell group dinner, with a briefing regarding the treks.